 The benefit of going paperless?
 By displaying transactions all in one place, it is easier than ever to identify overspending and fraud.
-As this story shows, a Receipt Bank and Xero partner in Australia uncovered an employee fraud worth $200,000.
+A Dext Prepare and Xero partner in Australia, for example, uncovered an employee fraud worth $200,000.

 WHAT IF YOUR CLIENT PUSHES BACK?